 Leaf Miner Larvae and Damage

-Companion planting with plants that attract or repel various Leaf Miner can be used to decrease the chance of infestations in more important plants or crops.
-Useful companion plants include Radishes, Onions, garlic, and marigolds.
+Companion planting with plants that attract or repel species of Leaf Miner can be used to decrease the chance of infestations in more important plants or crops.
+Useful companion plants include radishes, onions, garlic, and marigolds.

 The next generation solution in insect control.
 Success ULTRA helps keep your garden plants from being attacked by common caterpillars plus other insect pests like thrips, codling moth.

 Read our top tips for growing delicious and healthy passionfruit.Read More

 Growing companion plants in and around your veggie garden is a great way to help keep your edible plants happy and healthy.Read More